-The purpose of the harassment policy is to ensure that all persons will enjoy a safe environment free from unreasonable interference, intimidation, hostility, or offensive behavior on the part of anyone associate with the College.
-We acknowledge that harassment, sexual or otherwise, is unlawful and will not be tolerated by Limestone College.
+The purpose of the harassment policy is to ensure that all persons will enjoy a safe environment free from unreasonable interference, intimidation, hostility, or offensive behavior on the part of anyone associate with The University.
+We acknowledge that harassment, sexual or otherwise, is unlawful and will not be tolerated by Limestone University.

-The policy of Limestone College is to maintain a work environment free from all forms of harassment and to insist that all persons associated with the College be treated with dignity, respect, and courtesy.
+The policy of Limestone University is to maintain a work environment free from all forms of harassment and to insist that all persons associated with The University be treated with dignity, respect, and courtesy.

 Pursuant to this policy, any comments or conduct relating to a person’s race, gender, religion, disability, age, genetic information, or ethnic background which fail to respect the dignity and feeling of the individual are unacceptable.

 This policy extends to conduct of a sexual nature including sexual harassment, sexual violence, and gender-based bullying.
-This policy includes all faculty, staff, students, and administrators of Limestone College.
+This policy includes all faculty, staff, students, and administrators of Limestone University.

 c.
 Sexual Harassment

-Sexual Harassment at Limestone College is defined as unwelcome, gender-based verbal and physical conduct which is sufficiently severe, persistent or pervasive that it has the effect of unreasonably interfering with, limiting or denying someone the ability to participate in or benefit from the college’s educational program.
+Sexual Harassment at Limestone University is defined as unwelcome, gender-based verbal and physical conduct which is sufficiently severe, persistent or pervasive that it has the effect of unreasonably interfering with, limiting or denying someone the ability to participate in or benefit from The University’s educational program.
 The unwelcome behavior may be based on power differentials (quid pro quo), the creation of a hostile environment, or retaliation.